fangpinsern/Learning/Part4/README.md

 What are we doing here?

 1. err is passing into the middleware as a function.
 2. From the err parameter, we extract the status.
-If there is not status, we will use 500 as a default
+If there is no status, we will use 500 as a default
 3. We log the error message
 4. A response is sent back to the client with status and a json message attached to it.